jundalisay/sp/content/en/material/fallacies/scam.md

 ### The Precision of Light

 Of the 5 Elements, the fire element, as electromagnetism, is the most accurate because fire element particles are small yet have consistent properties.
+This demand for accuracy is a sign of the Negative Force, which leads to ['microscope' thinking](/material/principles/chapter-01b).

-This makes it the ideal standard for the simultaneity or objectivity of subjective time.
+This makes Electromagnetism the ideal standard for the simultaneity or objectivity of subjective time.

 This fallacy is why physicists say that light "experiences" no time, as if light were alive!

 This is also why **Relativity works very well in measuring things** even if it throws away causation altogether.
 A stretched out light wave is far more precise and consistent than using a string of sand particles as a measure.